tchx84/harvest-tracker/README.md

-TimeTracker
+harvest-tracker
 ===========

-This is a service for the Sugar Learning Platform that allows to make adjustments to the Activities usage time tracking, based on power management events.
+This is a service for the Sugar Learning Platform that allows to make adjustments to the Activities usage time tracking, based on different sysem events.